-Renew the filter element earlier than the maintenance interval if the vacuum indicator shows red.
+Renew the filter element before the maintenance interval if the vacuum indicator shows red or emits a signal.

 The filter element must not be cleaned in water or be blown clean with compressed air.
 There is always a risk that the filter element will be damaged when it is cleaned.